RanaEhtashamAli/uktobAssignment/README.md

   * pip install -r requirements.txt

 * Once done with the above commands.
 Create a new file called .env in the root folder.
 Copy the content of .env.example file and paste it inside the .env file.
 Now update all the environment variable according to your local environment.
+  Provide postgres credential like DB_PASSWORD, DB_NAME, keep DB_HOST to localhost for local database and provide an OPEN_AI_KEY as well.
 * Execute this command to migrate all the database tables:
   * python manage.py migrate
 * Execute the following command to create a user in database: